TheCaptain989/radarr-striptracks/README.md

 All language conditions with positive scores *and* Negated conditions with negative scores *and* non-Negated Except Language conditions with negative scores are selected.
 5. If the *Custom Format* scores are zero (0) or there are none with configured language conditions, use the *Language Profile* (only supported in Sonarr v3)

->![notes]
-For step 3 above, using *Custom Formats* when 'Any' is in the *Quality Profile* is consistent with the behavior described in [TRaSH Guides](https://trash-guides.info/Radarr/Tips/How-to-setup-language-custom-formats/ "TraSH Guides: How to setup Language Custom Formats").
+> [!NOTE] For step 4 above, using *Custom Formats* when 'Any' is in the *Quality Profile* is consistent with the behavior described in [TRaSH Guides](https://trash-guides.info/Radarr/Tips/How-to-setup-language-custom-formats/ "TraSH Guides: How to setup Language Custom Formats").

 ## Command-Line Syntax